foliovision/fv-wordpress-flowplayer/readme.txt

 1. Check your hosting for download speed.
 2. Try to use different settings when encoding the videos, try to turn on the cache when encoding with [Quick Time](http://drop.foliovision.com/webwork/it/quick-time-pro-cache-hint.png)

-= How do I insert videos in playlist? =

-Playlist feature is not supported right now.

 = How can I change the play icon? =